Estimated running time 12 min

 Shot on location in Shanghai on RED at 4K

-Eva, a young European woman, works in an architecture firm in Shanghai.
-Intimidated by the scale of demolition, construction and wholesale change around her, and not at home among other foreigners who swoop down on this land of opportunity, she goes exploring the city alone with her camera, trying to make her peace with the new buildings that seem to grow overnight like silvery giants crushing the old world underfoot.
+Eva, a young European woman, works in Shanghai.
+Intimidated by the scale of demolition, construction and wholesale change around her, and not at home among other foreigners who swoop down on this land of opportunity, she goes exploring the city alone with her camera, trying to make her peace with the new buildings that seem to appear overnight, like silvery giants crushing history underfoot.

 In a wasteland far from the city center she meets a Chinese man, Wang Weiqiang, an artist, whose paintings seem subtler than those Eva sees all around her in the booming Chinese contemporary art market.
 Wang seems more like her, understanding quickly that she is afraid of the future.
 He takes her to what remains of the old town, reassuring her that not everything will disappear; and, in his studio, he encourages her to paint.
 Submerged in what she believes to be the real China, Eva finds a friend.